jonnonz1/nz-statute-book/acts/public/1992/mental-health-compulsory-assessment-and-treatment-act-1992.md

 ### 2A Meaning of proposed patient
 A person—
-  (a) starts being a proposed patient when an application is made under section 8A; and (b) stops being a proposed patient when a medical practitioner records a finding—
+  (a) starts being a proposed patient when an application is made under section 8A; and (b) stops being a proposed patient when a health practitioner records a finding—
     (i) under section 10(1)﻿(b)﻿(i), in which case the person does not become a patient; or (ii) under section 10(1)﻿(b)﻿(ii), in which case the person becomes a patient.